santiagosayshey/Brain-Two/Computer Science/Databases & Ethical Data/Workshops/Workshop 3 - Preparation { Samuel Chau }.md

 ### 3. Secondary Indexes:

 #### a) Ingredient-based Index:
 The most crucial index for this application will be ingredient-based since users will search recipes based on ingredients.
-This can be thought of as an inverted index where ingredients are the keys, and the associated values are lists of recipe IDs or cookbook IDs that contain that ingredient.

 For instance:
 ```